HL7/davinci-deqm/source/pages/datax.md

 Clinical Quality Measures are a common tool used throughout healthcare to help evaluate and understand the impact and quality of the care being provided to an individual or population.
 The intent of "data-of-interest" is the source data needed to calculate a quality measure, as specified by the data requirements of the measure.
 For example, for a colorectal cancer screening measure, the data-of-interest is the set of conditions, procedures, and observations related to determining whether a patient is in the initial population, denominator, and numerator of the quality measure.
 To effectively evaluate quality measures in such an environment requires timely exchange of the relevant data.

-Transactions between Data "Aggregators" (organizations that want to evaluate quality measures), Providers (organizations that deliver care to patients) and "Receivers" are triggered by use case specific clinical or administrative events such as the completion of a Medication Reconciliation.
-Note that triggering is implementation specific and out of scope for this IG.
-This Implementation Guide (IG) describes three methods of exchanging data quality information using a set of [FHIR operations] that provide a framework to enable the Exchange of Quality Measure Data:

 Transactions between Data "Aggregators" (organizations that want to evaluate quality measures) and Providers (organizations that deliver care to patients) are triggered by use case specific clinical or administrative events such as the completion of a Medication Reconciliation.
 Note that triggering is implementation specific and out of scope for this IG.
 This Implementation Guide (IG) describes three methods of exchanging data quality information using a set of [FHIR operations] that provide a framework to enable the Exchange of Quality Measure Data:

 1. Measurement data may be submitted to the Aggregator by the Provider using the [Submit Data operation](#submit-data)